Skip to Content

 MAUI SUNSET DINNER CRUISE

-A lot of boat rides don’t allow little kids, but this one does.
-That’s why I included it in this list.
+Many boat rides don’t allow little kids, but this one does, so I included it in this list.

 Depending on when you go, you might even get to see some whales!